-estimatec Average I daily time charter alent rate used erage break even rate Panamax/Kamsarmax/Post-Panamax \$ 24,517 \$ 11,958 Capesize/Newcastlemax \$ 44,875 \$ 19,866
+Average estimated daily time charter equivalent rate used Average break even rate Panamax/Kamsarmax/Post-Panamax \$ 22,681 \$ 11,571 Capesize/Newcastlemax \$ 40,815 \$ 18,073

 Our impairment test exercise is sensitive to variances in the time charter rates and fleet effective utilization.
-Our current analysis, which also involved a sensitivity analysis by assigning possible alternative values to these two significant inputs, indicated a reduction of approximately 33% in the time charter rates or 27% of off hire days (other than for dry docking and special surveys) to result to an impairment of individual long lived assets.
+Our current analysis, which also involved a sensitivity analysis by assigning possible alternative values to these two significant inputs, indicated a reduction of approximately 29% in the time charter rates or 24% of off hire days (other than for dry docking and special surveys) to result to an impairment of individual long lived assets.
 However, there can be no assurance as to how long charter rates and vessel values will remain at their currently low levels or whether they will improve by any significant degree.
 Charter rates may remain at depressed levels for some time which could adversely affect our revenue and profitability, and future assessments of vessel impairment.